akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then his gaze settled on his queen’s face, and something in him eased a little.

 He strode to his seat beside Queen Matilda at the high table.
 She watched him approach, her face carefully smooth, accepting a wine goblet from a servant.
+The servant hovered by the king with a trembling pitcher, but was ignored.

-Henry lowered himself onto his chair, not a collapse, but a deliberate settling of immense power.
-The servant darted forward to fill his goblet, but the King ignored him.
+Henry sprawled onto his throne, a relaxed, unhurried settling of immense power.
+He tilted his chin back, sniffing the woodsmoke hungrily, though the meal itself was still some time away, a lingering reminder of the idle hunt.

 For a long moment, no one breathed, for fear of the king’s displeasure.
 A clerk by the high table watched a large beetle crawl onto his parchment, yet dared not brush it away.
-Woodsmoke hung lazily in the air, like a reminder of the idle hunt.

 The Queen spoke with practiced diplomacy.